ensisoft/detonator/README.md

 * Game content packaging for native and HTML5/WASM (with Emscripten)
 * Resource archives, export and import between projects (in zip)
 * Tilemap importer, several handy dialogs for materials, fonts, colors etc.
+* Several tools for texture packing, font map packing, etc.

 Currently, not yet 100% complete major features:
-* Tilemaps
+* Continued work on tilemaps
-  * TODO: Lua APIs
+  * Lua APIs for data access etc.
-  * TODO: Tilemap related algorithms such as path finding
+  * Related algorithms such as path finding
-  * TODO: Compression etc. performance improvements
+  * Compression etc. performance improvements
-  * TODO: Rendering performance improvements and fixes
+  * Rendering performance improvements and fixes

 Planned major features not yet implemented:
 * Partial 3D support for specific objects (think objects such as coins, diamonds, player ship etc.)
-* OpenGL ES3 backend and WebGL2
+* OpenGL ES3 backend and WebGL2 support
 * Android support (TBD)
 * Mobile web + touch screen support
+* Post-processing effects such as bloom, custom render passes
+* Vector fields, fluid sims, more elaborate particle effects
+* Plenty of asset baking features
+* Acceleration structures for game subsystems such as physics and rendering

 Planned minor features not yet implemented:
 * See issues for more details

 ![Screenshot](screens/editor-animation.png "Entity editor")
-Create your animated game play characters in the entity editor.
-Each entity can contain an arbitrary render tree of nodes with various attachments for physics, rendering and text display.
-Animation tracks allow changing the properties of the nodes and transforming the tree itself over time.
+Create animated game play characters in the entity editor.
+Each entity can contain an arbitrary render tree of nodes with various attachments for physics, rendering, text display etc. Animation tracks allow changing the properties of the nodes and transforming the tree itself over time.
 Each entity type can then be associated with a Lua script where you can write your entity specific game play code.